gchq/Palisade-services/charts/kafka/README.md

 # Apache Kafka Helm Chart

-This chart was cloned from: https://github.com/helm/charts/tree/master/incubator/kafka I have also added a testclient to test operation of the Kafka cluster.
+This chart was cloned from: https://github.com/helm/charts/tree/master/incubator/kafka I have also added a testclient pod to test operation of the Kafka cluster.
 This particular Helm chart has a dependency on zookeeper.
 This dependency was resolved by running:
 ```bash